Nonplanar minimal spheres in ellipsoids of revolution: Arithmetic equations satisfied by Arithmetic equations satisfied by bifurcation instants

 Finding the values of $q$ that solve a continued fraction equation such as \eqref{eq:contfrac} is a very difficult arithmetic problem.
 Nevertheless, numerical experiments with \eqref{eq:vevenvoddHeun} suggest that, in the special case $b=d=1$, it might be reasonable to conjecture that $a_n^\even=2n$ and $a_n^\odd=2n+1$, for all $n\in\N$, i.e., $a_m=m$ for all $m\geq1$.
-Note that these conjectured bifurcation instants are precisely the instants at which the area $|\Sigma_i(a)|=\frac{4\pi}{3}a$ of the planar minimal $2$-spheres $\Sigma_i(a)\subset E(a,1,1,1)$, $i=2,3,4$, is an integer multiple of the area $|\Sigma_1(a)|=\frac{4\pi}{3}$, in strong analogy with the behavior of simple closed geodesics bifurcating on $2$-dimensional ellipsoids of revolution in $\R^3$, when their lengths are integer multiples of each other, see~\cite[\S 3.5]{klingenberg}.

 \end{appendix}

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}